Te Whare Pukapuka o Te Tai Poutini

 Art @ the Library

-Westland Arts Incorporated and Westland District Library are collaborating to make a free exhibition space available.
+In 2020 Westland Arts Incorporated and Westland District Library collaborated to make a free exhibition space available in the library.

 Art @ the Library is a small, nimble and flexible project that aims to provide exhibition space for artistic and innovative proposals.